busterwood/Ducks/README.md

 	}
 }
 ```

+If the object's methods do not exactly match the target interface then an `InvalidCastException` will be thrown.

 Style note: you may wish to define methods that do duck typing as an extension method, e.g. the first method above could be defined as as an extension method.